This post may contain affiliate links. Please read our disclosure policy.

 My Cottage Cheese Pizza is So Good!

-• Cottage cheese: Use the full fat cottage cheese for the best texture and consistency.
+- Cottage cheese: Use the full fat cottage cheese for the best texture and consistency.
 If you notice your cottage cheese has pools of water in it, you can dab them dry or strain it.

-My Best Cottage Cheese Pizza Tips
+How to Make Cottage Cheese Pizza

-1. Drain excess moisture if needed.
+- Drain excess moisture if needed.
 Cottage cheese has a lot of liquid, which can make the dough sticky.
 You can strain it with a fine-mesh sieve or pat it with a paper towel before mixing if you notice pools of liquid in your cottage cheese.
-Or you can simply add more flour if needed.
+Or you can add more flour if needed.

-2. Blend for smoothness.
+- Blend for smoothness.
 If you prefer a smoother texture, blend the cottage cheese before adding it to the flour.
 Otherwise, small curds will remain in the dough, which can be fine for texture.

-3. Roll or press it thin.
+- Roll or press it thin.
 Even though the dough looks like pizza dough, it doesn’t stretch like traditional pizza dough.
 Use a rolling pin or your hands to press it into shape.
 If it’s sticky, dust it lightly with flour.

-4. Don’t skip the pre-bake.
+- Don’t skip the pre-bake.
 For a crispier crust, bake the dough on its own before adding toppings.
 Then you can return it to the oven to finish baking with whatever toppings you want.

 More Cottage Cheese Dinner Recipes: